warshanks/hue-mcp/README.md

 ## Troubleshooting

 - **Bridge not found**: If automatic discovery doesn't work, you have two options:
-  1. Manually edit the `BRIDGE_IP` variable in the script with your bridge's IP address
+  1. Manually edit the `BRIDGE_IP` variable in `hue_server.py` with your bridge's IP address.
-  2. Manually create a config file:
+  2. Manually create a config file in `~/.hue-mcp/config.json` with the following list format:
-     ```bash
-     # Create the config directory
-     mkdir -p ~/.hue-mcp

-     # Create a config.json file with your bridge IP
-     echo '{"bridge_ip": "192.168.1.x"}' > ~/.hue-mcp/config.json
+     ```json
+     {
+       "bridges": [
+         {
+           "bridge_ip": "192.168.1.100",
+           "username": "your-bridge-username"
+         }
+       ]
+     }
      ```
-     Replace "192.168.1.x" with your actual Hue bridge IP address

-- **Connection issues**: Delete `~/.hue-mcp/config.json` and restart the server to re-authenticate
+- **Connection issues**: Delete `~/.hue-mcp/config.json` and restart the server to trigger a fresh discovery and authentication process.
-- **Light control not working**: Use `refresh_lights` tool to update the light information cache
+- **Light control not working**: Use `refresh_lights` tool to update the light information cache.
-- **Groups or scenes not showing up**: Restart the bridge and server to sync all data
+- **Groups or scenes not showing up**: Restart the bridge and server to sync all data.

 ## How It Works

 This server connects to your Philips Hue bridge using the `phue` Python library and exposes functionality through the Model Context Protocol.
 When an AI like Claude connects:

-1. The server authenticates with your bridge using stored credentials
+1. The server identifies the correct bridge for your current network.
+2. It authenticates using stored credentials (or asks you to press the Link Button on the bridge).
-2. It provides resources that describe your lighting setup
+3. It provides resources that describe your lighting setup.
-3. It exposes tools that Claude can use to control your lights
+4. It exposes tools that Claude can use to control your lights.
-4. It offers prompts that help Claude understand how to interact with your lights
+5. It offers prompts that help Claude understand how to interact with your lights.

 All communication with your Hue system happens locally within your network for security and privacy.